Desert X 2025 Recap: Art Highlights, Map & Photos

 DISCLOSURE: This post may contain affiliate links.
 If you purchase after clicking one of my links, I may earn a small commission at no extra cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 For more information, see my disclaimer.

-What is the Desert X outdoor art exhibition?
+What is the Desert X Outdoor Art Exhibition?

 Sleeping Figure by Matt Johnson